Fulvue Drive-In.com

 C- Below Average – This applies to product that is not so bad that it should be trashed, but does apply to things that are very lacking, show there age, or are very limited in content and/or quality.
 Brittle in picture or sound; something that needs fixed immediately is what this rating indicates for performance.
 It also indicates sources are too many generations down and recycled to death.
 As for content, skip it.

-D DISASTER - This means that the picture might as well be old VHS, Beta, Selectavision (the videodisc that played with a video needle), Kinescope or have the sound a cylinder record made of aluminum foil, the extras are non-existent or so little that they could be on a tape, and/or that the program is so bad that it should have never been released.
+D DISASTER - This means that the picture might as well be old VHS, Beta, Selectavision (the videodisc that played with a video needle aka CED), Kinescope or have the sound a cylinder record made of aluminum foil, the extras are non-existent or so little that they could be on a tape, and/or that the program is so bad that it should have never been released.
 Skip this product or expect this aspect to be a waste of time.

 Theatrical Film Review Ratings